-1. Apply the parking brake.

-2. Turn off unnecessary lights and accessories.

-3. Press the clutch pedal to the floor and shift the shift lever into neutral.
+- 1. Apply the parking brake. - 2.
+Turn off unnecessary lights and accessories. - 3.
+Depress the clutch pedal to the floor and shift the shift lever into neutral.
 Hold the clutch pedal to the floor while starting the engine.

-The starter motor will only operate when the clutch pedal is pressed fully to the floor.
+The starter motor will only operate when the clutch pedal is depressed fully to the floor.

-4. Turn the ignition switch to the "ON" position and check the operation of the warning and indicator lights.
-Refer to "Warning and indicator lights" (3-9.

-5. Turn the ignition switch to the "START" position without depressing the accelerator pedal.
+- 4. Turn the ignition switch to the "ON" position and check the operation of the warning and indicator lights.
+Refer to "Warning and indicator lights" \$\alpha\$3-13. - 5.
+Turn the ignition switch to the "START" position without depressing the accelerator pedal.
 Release the key immediately after the engine has started.